 - Members of the IT community in Mauritius or elsewhere is invited to join in on Saturday the 30th of April.
 We shall update you with the correct information as we go along.

 - All of our thanks goes to ISVTEC who is going to host our hackathon.
 We can truly recommend ISVTEC for all your managed services needs (please visit their website for details about the long list of services provided).
-Many thanks to silent sponsors of hackers.mu also who wishes to remain silent.
+Many thanks to silent sponsors of cyberstorm.mu also who wishes to remain silent.